 Who has time for a full skin care routine these days?
 We all just want to collapse in bed and sleep like a stone at the end of a tough day.
 Sorry, pillow case.

 A dual-sided cleansing clothing is my mini-cleanse ritual before I go to bed at night, especially after a hike.
 Goodbye makeup, grime and sweat.
-With 40 percent of women skipping cleansing, these 2-in-1 save your beauty routine and time, by gently wiping off makeup and using microdots to exfoliate the skin.
+With 40 percent of women skipping cleansing, this cleansing cloth is one of the things I always carry with me.

 “But first, coffee” is definitely among my mantras, but the thought of all those paper cups in the landfill had me filling guilty a few years ago.
 So, I got a stainless steel reusable coffee cup and have certainly gotten my money’s worth out of it.
 They even look like regular cups but more colorful or modern, depending on your style.
 There’s BPA-free plastic in multiple colors, glass, stainless steel and more in various sizes.

 Nothing about the world is ever neat.
 Life is messy, but you don’t have to be.
-So, I decided to save some sweat, sanity, time, money and the environment by always carrying these five things with me.
+So, I decided to save some time with these items I always carry with me.